-Some former workers of the Ghana Ports and Harbours Authority (GPHA) have made a passionate appeal to the President to intervene and ensure that a severance package due them after they opted for a voluntary redundancy exercise in 2002 is paid.
+Some former workers of the Ghana Ports and Harbours Authority (GPHA) have appealed to the President to intervene and ensure that a severance package due them after they opted for a voluntary redundancy exercise in 2002 is paid.

 According to them, the GPHA in 2002 under a World Bank-funded project dubbed “The Gateway Project” embarked on the voluntary retirement exercise.